 Cleaning the floor

 "Got a small child who's a messy eater?
-Get a dog – they'll sit under the high chair at meal times and dispose of any spilled (or thrown) foods quickly and efficiently.
-(Note that you may need to watch your dog's weight!)" - Ashley, Research & Testing
+Get a dog – they'll sit under the high chair at meal times and dispose of any spilled foods quickly and efficiently.
+Note that you may need to watch your dog's weight, and make sure it's allowed to eat said foods!" – Ashley, Reviews & Testing

 "I pin baby wipes under my shoe and 'mop' the kitchen floor by waving my foot around." – Simon